11 Aug NFL Spinal Issues Make News: David Wilson’s Neck Injury

 In fact, spinal stenosis is also a feature of the general population.
 There are several types of spinal stenosis.
 While lumbar stenosis is more common, cervical spinal stenosis is also prevalent, and is more dangerous because it involves compression of the spinal cord.

-Dr. Arien Smith, neurosurgeon and spine specialist at ANA, further explains these conditions.
+Our neurosurgeons and spine specialists at ANA explain these conditions.
 “A stinger is a degree of neurpraxia.
 Anyone can get a stinger (think of bumping your funny bone and the temporary pain and numbness in the arm).
 Although this is a mild, temporary injury, given David Wilson’s history of cervical spinal stenosis and surgery, the concern would be that he is at greater risk of serious injury.”
 The ultimate fear is of permanent paralysis.

 “CCN is a spinal cord concussion.
 With repeated concussion, one can sustain permanent damage.
 It’s particularly a risk by the nature of the sport of football, where the head and neck are very vulnerable.
 In addition, in the cervical spine, the spinal cord is less protected than the thoracic and lumbar spinal regions.
 The cervical spine’s ligaments are not as strong, its bones not as big, and the surrounding musculature is not as hearty.”